Stefano-Luin/TrackFluoNGFvesicles/ReadMe.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 See the single files for more detailed Copyright information.
-Some files contains citation of the paper:
+Some files contain citation of the paper:
 - R. Parthasarathy, “Rapid, accurate particle tracking by calculation of radial symmetry centers,” Nature Methods (online publication date: June 10, 2012).
 DOI: 10.1038/nmeth.2071

 ------------------------------------------------------------------